Frames from Tryst

 The "epistemic object", for Tim Etchells or Christopher Wheeldon as researcher is not equivalent to the "presumed 'real' object in the sense of a referent".
 'The show', in other words, is not the epistemic outcome, although it may well be both the creative and the professional outcome.
 The residual epistemic object is "un-like our everyday conception of [it]".
 The drive to make new work continues, precisely to the extent that the professional outcome is revealed to be non-identical with the practitioner's own desired object.
 What is specific to the epistemic object and practice, in this sense, is both its incompleteness, and its apparent "capacity to unfold indefinitely".

 Nonetheless, that epistemic object, in the (research) sphere of professional-practitioner engagement, is "always in the process of being materially defined"; its seems thus to "acquire new properties", to such an extent that it seems to be "never quite [itself]".
 "What we encounter in the research process", Knorr Cetina argues, "are representations or stand-ins for a more basic lack of object".
 In this capacity, the research object or epistemic object lacks "object-ivity", and is characterized by "nonidentity with itself" (181-182) The power of this (incompletely realised) epistemic object lies in what Knorr Cetina calls its "internal articulation", its "relational idiom", and in the pointers it seems to "provide to possible further explorations" (183).
-The epistemic or research object, in Wheeldon's Tryst, for example, or Wooster's To You the Birdie, or Forced Entertainment's Speak Bitterness, is "transient [and] internally complex"; it is liable to "extend a practical sequence at least through being unfoldable into equally complex sublinks".
+The epistemic or research object, in Wheeldon's Tryst, for example, or Wooster's To You the Birdie, or Forced Entertainment's Speak Bitterness – none of these public outcomes is itself the research object, which may be for example a practitioner enquiry into the relational dynamic between choreographer and performer – is "transient [and] internally complex"; it is liable to "extend a practical sequence at least through being unfoldable into equally complex sublinks".
 It is characterized firstly by "its underlying relational dynamic" and secondly by the potential it provides for the "lateral branching out of this practice".
 I am arguing that it is precisely in these sorts of terms that other expert practitioners also engage with others' creative practice.

 The relational dynamic binds its researchers in "to a kind of practice that is dynamic, constructive (creative) and perhaps conflictual", as well as "directed at an empirical object mediated by representations".
 However, these representations, which might well be driven by wholly professional imperatives, "always in some aspects fail" or seem to be incomplete.
 The 'show itself' thereby misrepresents the (epistemic) thing it articulates.
 But at the same time, in its moment of formulation or presentation, it "also impl[ies] what is still missing…" (185).
 It seems thereby, in and of itself, to "structure desire and provide for the continuation and unfolding of object-oriented practice".